 North Korea doesn’t like being criticized.
 The release of the 2014 Seth Rogan and James Franco film, The Interview, didn’t go according to plan.
 North Korea was very unhappy with the film and its storyline about the assassination of Kim Jong-Il.
 As a result, the rogue nation made multiple threats against Columbia Pictures, a subsidiary of Sony Pictures.
 The film was edited to make it more acceptable to North Korea, but a theatrical release was still planned.

 A Team America 2 sequel that references North Korea would likely prompt a similar response.
-It’s doubtful that any studio would be willing to take that big of risk again.
+It’s doubtful that any movie studio would be willing to retake that big of a risk.